ProbShin/CS503Projects/pso-materials/lab2slides.md

 </br>
 </br>
 How to solve it?

  Since the issue is caused by "resource-share".
-Shall we using a "lock" or "flag" show the **shareness**?
+Shall we using a "lock" or "flag" to indicate or control the **shareness**?